Vipershroom/CLI.py/README.md

 ## webm [arg]

-Download a video as a webm file from YouTube
+Download a video as a WEBM file from YouTube

+## mp4 [arg]

+Download a video as an MP4 File from YouTube